c-hive/guides/react/best-practices.md

 BAD

-This way when using the hook, the order of variables would matter.
+This way when using the hook, the order and number of variables would matter.

 ```js
 export const useData = () => {